 How much is the IHS fee?

-- £470 per year for a Student Route Visa or Youth Mobility Scheme Visa
+- £470 per year for a Student Route Visa, their dependants, or Youth Mobility Scheme Visa

 - £470 per year for applicants under the age of 18 at the point of application